inspec/inspec-aws/docs/resources/aws_ecr_repository.md

 #### Parameters

 The repository name must be provided.
+The registry id is optional.

 ##### repository\_name _(required)_